tsackton/taelgar/Things/Artifacts of Power/Chalice of the Runepriest.md

 ---
 type: Item
-tags: [Item/unsorted]
+tags:
+  - Item/unsorted
+  - event-source
 maker:
 ---
 # The Chalice of the Runepriest

+A elaborate rune-carved chalice of ambiguous origin, revered as a sacred national treasure by the dwarves of Nardith.
+It is rumored to have many powers, including the power to heal all wounds and illness and the power to magically provide food, water, and shelter to all who need it.

-A elaborate rune-carved chalice that was found when the [[Dwarves]] fleeing the destruction of the kingdom of [[Ardith]] at the end of the [[Events/1500s/Great War]] reached the [[Yuvanti Mountains]], in a chamber carved and prepared deep beneath the ground, reminiscent of [[The Heart of the Mountain]].
-When it was first found, it flowed with salt water (some say, the tears of the [[Bahrazel]]; others a memory of the ocean that once covered the land), and marked where [[Tharn Todor]] was constructed.
+It was found when the [[Dwarves]] fleeing the destruction of the kingdom of [[Ardith]] at the end of the [[Great War]] reached the [[Yuvanti Mountains]], located in a chamber already carved and prepared deep beneath the ground, reminiscent of [[The Heart of the Mountain]].
+When it was first found, it flowed with salt water (some say, the tears of the [[Bahrazel]]; others a memory of the ocean that once covered the land).
+This became the site where [[Tharn Todor]] was constructed.

-In DR 1575, it was taken north by a large rescue mission that went looking for survivors from Ardtih, as many [[Dwarves]] were lost at the beginning of the [[Blood Years]].
-It was hoped the Chalice could be a beacon, a guide to survivors who could still be rescued.
-But tragically, the rescue mission itself was lost, and despite the pain of losing the Chalice, it was decided that no more dwarven lives could be risked in the ruins of Ardith.
-Until, in the past year, rumors of its recovery surfaced, and led to [[Chardon]].

 ![[chalice-of-the-runepriest.png]]

 ## History of the Chalice
-(as seen in images in the pool of [[The Heart of the Mountain]] by [[Riswynn]] and companions in [[Session 53-54 (DuFr)|Riswynn's adventure]])

-The chalice started as a mark of safety, a place of refuge from war in the new kingdom of [[Nardith]].
-It was taken north, later, by a group of soldiers, traveling to find refugees, gathering lists of names of those who were lost in the [[Events/1500s/Great War]], with the hope the chalice can help lead them to safety.

-In the north, these warriors found success, finding hundreds upon hundreds of refugees, hiding in the dark.
-On the way back, the long march across the plains, they are sustained by the chalice.

-Until a fire giant, [[Odim Mavdyrson]], attacked the refugees, screaming about vengeance for his father, trolls with him.

-The refugees flee with the chalice, to a massive Stoneborn statue on the plains.
-They build hasty fortifications, a grim warrior bearing a large two-handed axe and an iron helm leading the way.
-Carrying the chalice.

-Then flames flickering at the end of the fight.
-The grim warrior turning on his companions, dwarf fighting dwarf, the warrior screaming that death is all that is left.
-The chalice, lying forgotten.
-The smoke gradually growing thicker and thicker as the grim warrior, the refugees, the trolls, all flicker out one by one and vanish.
-The chalice left, abandoned.
+- (DR:: 1547): The Chalice of the Runepriest is discovered by dwarven refugees from Ardith, while exploring the newly risen Yuvanti Mountains.
+- (DR:: 1575-03): The Chalice of the Runepriest is carried north by an expedition under the leadership of Hagrim Firebrand to search for survivors among the ruins of Ardith.
+- (DR:: 1575-05): The Chalice provides protection and healing for soldiers and refugees alike, and many hundreds of dwarves are rescued.
+- (DR:: 1575-08): The Chalice of the Runepriest sustains the refugees of Ardith and their rescuers on the long march south.
+- (DR:: 1575-09-14): A fire giant, [[Odim Mavdyrson]], attacks dwarven refugees from Ardith and the warrior mission sent to find them, on the Dunmari plains north of Tokra.
+The dwarves flee, constructing hasty fortifications around the [[Statue of the Stoneborn Warrior]] on the Dunmari plains
+- (DR:: 1575-09-19): [[Odim Mavdyrson]] attacks the fortifications, breaking through.
+The leader of the dwarves, Hagrim Firebrand, turns on his companions as Odim approaches, creating the Shadowfell domain of [[Morkalan]] in death, and dragging the surviving dwarves to this realm with him.
+The chalice is abandoned in the fortifications surrounded the [[Statue of the Stoneborn Warrior]].
+- (DR:: 1747-12-05) A group of Chardonian treasure hunters arrives at the ancient [[Statue of the Stoneborn Warrior]] and finds a major cache of Dwarven relics hidden nearby, including the Chalice of the Runepriest.
+Two of them -- Vita, an archer, and Caius, a skirmisher -- are pulled into [[Morkalan]].
+- (DR:: 1747-12-15): The Chalice of the Runepriest passes through Songara, carried by Chardonian treasure hunters
+- (DR:: 1748-01-15): Rumors reach the dwarven kingdom of [[Nardith]] in the Yuvanti Mountains that treasure hunters are seeking ancient artifacts among the ruins of [[Ardith]], including rumors that the Chalice of the Runepriest has been recovered.
+- (DR:: 1748-02-04): The Chalice of the Runepriest arrives in Chardon
+- (DR:: 1748-04-11): The Chalice of the Runepriest is purchased by [[Galen]] for his private study
+- (DR:: 1748-08-23): Galen argrees to sell the Chalice of the Runepriest to Riswynn, a dwarf of Nardith
+- (DR:: 1748-08-24): Riswynn purchases the Chalice of the Runepriest for 8000 gold pieces and a minor magic item, a [[Black Light Candle]].
+Riswynn attempts to use the chalice to teleport [[The Dunmar Fellowship]] to safety, but is instead transported to the [[The Heart of the Mountain]]
+- (DR:: 1748-08-25): Riswynn and companions [[Session 53-54 (DuFr)|take the Chalice of the Runepriest into Morkalan]], where they use it destroy [[Hagrim]] and the shadowfell domain of [[Morkalan]]
+- (DR:: 1748-10-05): The Chalice of the Runepriest is returned to its rightful place in [[Tharn Todor]]